I Just Can't Say No to You

 "I Just Can't Say No to You" is a song by American singer-songwriter Parker McGee.
-It was released as a single in 1976 from his sole self-titled album, Parker McGee.
+It was released as a single in 1976 from his sole self-titled album.

-The song reached number 42 on the Billboard Hot 100 and peaked at number 7 on the Adult Contemporary chart in early 1977.
+The song narrowly missed the top 40 of the Billboard Hot 100, peaking at number 42.
+However, it was a top 10 hit on the Adult Contemporary chart, peaking at number 7.

 Cover versions

 "I Just Can't Say No to You" has been covered by the following: